kulcsarrudolf/samsung-device-helper/README.md

 # Samsung Device Helper

 `samsung-device-helper` is an npm package designed to provide a comprehensive list of Samsung devices, including phones, tablets, and watches.
-It offers utility functions to retrieve device names by model and fetch lists of devices by category.
+The package offers utility functions to retrieve device names by model and fetch lists of devices by category. **Note:** the list of phones includes models released after 2017, ensuring up-to-date information on the latest Samsung phones.

 ## Installation